My Video Gear

 When it comes to camera equipment, it's really easy to get carried away.
 But because of my many years of working for small businesses and charities, I've always taken an intentionally frugal approach to gear acquisition: what's the minimum expenditure required to be able to make excellent quality interview-style videos for the web?

 Keeping my equipment expenses down allows me in turn to keep my video creation services affordable for my small business and charity clients.
 So I've limited myself to getting only what I really need to be able to make great-looking (and great-sounding) interview videos, by myself, for my clients.

-Each piece that I've acquired is the result of a lot of "best value for the money" research, and I'm really happy with all of these choices, and with the results I continue to get from them.
+Each piece of gear that I've acquired is the result of a lot of "best value for the money" research, and I'm really happy with all of these choices, and with the results I continue to get from them.
 Here's (most of) what I'm currently using:

 Fujifilm X-T2 Mirrorless Camera